What is Extruded Aluminum?

 At Eagle Mouldings, we are here to answer questions to help you make the best decisions for your aluminum extrusion projects.
 Whether you are looking for a custom designed or standard aluminum shape, we will deliver you the highest quality extrusions that will meet your budget and your production schedule.
 No matter what your extruded aluminum requirements.
 Our team at Eagle Mouldings are experienced manufacturers and suppliers of OEM and custom aluminum extrusions and trims.
-Our team is often asked “what is extruded aluminum” and have provided a simple outline of the process for review.
+Our team is often asked “what is extruded aluminum” and has provided a simple outline of what extruded aluminum is, the process of how extruded aluminum is made for review.

 What Is The Extruded Aluminum Process?

 To answer the question “what is extruded aluminum” understanding the process in which it is made will provide alot of context on what extruded aluminum actually is.
 Aluminum extrusion is a process used to transform aluminum alloy into shapes with a definitive cross-sectional profile for a wide range of uses.
 The extrusion process takes advantage of the many beneficial physical characteristics aluminum has to offer.
 The use of aluminum has become a versatile and stable means of producing simple to complex aluminum shapes.
 Aluminum extrusions have many uses in architectural and building applications, retail stores, restaurants, signs, vehicles, marine, OEM, electronics, automotive, mass transit, bridge decking, telecommunications, and energy industries.